termx-health/termx-ssg/README.md

 ## Populating the Template

-Navigate to the `__codegen` folder and install the required Node modules:
+Navigate to the `__codegen` folder and install the required Node modules

 ```shell
 npm i
 ```

-Run the generation command:
+Run the generation command

 ```shell
 node generate.js